The List of Radiohead Albums in Order of Release Date

 How many albums does Radiohead have?

-The discography of English rock band Radiohead have released nine studio albums, one live album, five compilation albums, one remix album, nine video albums, seven EPs, 32 singles and 48 music videos.
+Radiohead have released nine studio albums, one live album, five compilation albums, one remix album, nine video albums, seven EPs, 32 singles, and 48 music videos.

-All Radiohead Albums in Order: Check Out The List of Radiohead Albums in Order of Release Here!
+The List of Radiohead Albums in Order of Release Date

 Here is the list of Radiohead Album in Order of Release Date: